Assignment and Non-assignment of Benefits

 Non-assignment of Benefits

-Non-assigned is the method of reimbursement a physician/supplier has when choosing to not accept assignment of benefits.
+Non-assigned is the method of reimbursement a physician/supplier has when choosing not to accept assignment of benefits.
 Under this method, a non-participating provider is the only provider that can file a claim as non-assigned.
 When the provider does not accept assignment, the Medicare payment will be made directly to the beneficiary.

-The provider may bill the beneficiary no more than the limiting charge for covered services.
-Should the provider bill more than the limiting charge for a covered service, the provider will have violated the non-participating agreement and may be subject to fines or penalties.
 When a provider does not accept assignment on a Medicare claim, he/she is not required to file a claim to the beneficiary's secondary insurance.

 An exception to the non-participating agreement is that non-participating providers are required by law to accept assignment when the beneficiary has both Medicare and Medicaid.
-Mandatory assignment of clinical laboratory services, ambulance services and drugs and biologicals is also a requirement.
-Medicare pays all clinical la b at 100% of the clinical lab fee schedule.

 Assignment of Benefits is not Authorization to Submit Claims

-It is important to note that the beneficiary signature requirements for submission of claims are separate and distinct from assignment of benefits requirements except where the beneficiary died before signing the request for payment for a service furnished by a supplier and the supplier accepts assignment for that service.
+It is important to note that the Beneficiary Authorization signature requirements for submission of claims are separate and distinct from assignment of benefits requirements except where the beneficiary died before signing the request for payment for a service furnished by a supplier and the supplier accepts assignment for that service.
 Specifically, the beneficiary signature requirements for submission of claims must be met for all Part A and Part B claims and apply to both provider and supplier claims, whereas the assignment of benefits requirements apply to suppliers and must be met to authorize Medicare to pay the supplier rather than the beneficiary.
 In addition, the beneficiary does not need to assign benefits in any circumstance where assignment is mandatory.
 Thus, in most cases, a signed assignment of benefits is not needed.

 Resource

-Last Updated Apr 26 , 2023
+Last Updated Oct 03 , 2024